NamigGadir/CodeRabbitAndroid/.github/instructions.md

-- test names should follow naming rules like given (optional) ... when (required) ... then(required)
+- test function names should follow naming rules like given (optional) ... when (required) ... then(required)